 - Evaluation: Collecting important data to measure the impacts of Safe Routes to School programming

 To get involved, please visit the regional safe routes to school website or facebook page.
 You can also sign up for the Springfield Safe Routes to School newsletter here.
-If you want to get started with walking or biking to school, but don't know where to start, check out our school walking route maps or sign up for the confident cycling classes for families provided through Safe Routes to School, Register here.
+If you want to get started with walking or biking to school, but don't know where to start, check out our school walking route maps.